rwhitcroft/rwhitcroft.github.io/cbcx.markdown

 Evaluate expression: 153600 = 00000000`00025800
 ```

-Now with the base and the offset, we can do:
+Now with the base and the offset, we can calculate the absolute address of the code cave with:
 ```csharp
     IntPtr NotepadBase = p.MainModule.BaseAddress;
     IntPtr WriteAddress = NotepadBase + 0x25800;